You've been furloughed during the coronavirus pandemic. What does that mean?

 If you are furloughed, you will be paid ‒ but there are terms and conditions.

-From 1 March, the government will pay up to 80 per cent of furloughed people's wages, up to £2,500 per month.
+From 1 March 2020, the government will pay up to 80% of furloughed people's wages, up to £2,500 per month.
 If you were working in a full-time position (including zero-hours and flexible contracts) on 19 March, you are still eligible for furlough.

 However, if you switched jobs between the end of February and 1 March, furlough does not apply to you, so you will not be paid.

-If you receive a regular salary, the 80 per cent will be calculated on your salary before tax.
-But if your pay varies (as you are on a zero-hours or flexible working contract, for example) the 80 per cent cap will apply to an average of your monthly earnings since you started work, the same month's earnings from a previous year or the average earnings of the 2019/20 tax year – whatever is highest.
+If you receive a regular salary, the 80% will be calculated on your salary before tax.
+But if your pay varies (as you are on a zero-hours or flexible working contract, for example) the 80% cap will apply to an average of your monthly earnings since you started work, the same month's earnings from a previous year, or the average earnings of the 2019/20 tax year – whatever is highest.

-If you typically earn over £2,500 a month and are furloughed, you will not qualify for 80 per cent of your salary ‒ your payment will be capped at that amount.
-However, an employer may choose to 'top up' your salary, or you could qualify for support via the welfare system, including Universal Credit.
+If you typically earn over £2,500 a month and are furloughed, you will not qualify for 80% of your salary ‒ your payment will be capped at that amount.
+However, an employer may choose to "top up" your salary or you could qualify for support via the welfare system, including Universal Credit.

 Can I get another job if I am furloughed?

 Getting a new job will not affect your eligibility for furlough pay.
 You can work somewhere else (so long as you are not breaching your contract with your current employer).

-If you decide to get a second job or start a side hustle, make sure you can return to work for the employer who furloughed you when they decide to bring you back.
-It is also sensible to work outside of the hours you would normally work with the job you have been furloughed from.
+If you decide to get a second job or start a side hustle, make sure that you can return to work for the employer who furloughed you when they decide to bring you back.
+It's also sensible to work outside of the hours you would normally work with the job you have been furloughed from.

 If you are interested in getting another job while furloughed, it's best to check with your current employer first.